-For the Directors, the Options will vest over time, in equal amounts (except for slight adjustments to avoid fractions) every three months, commencing 1 July 2015 with the final vesting date being 1 April 2018.
-For 425,000 options issued to Stephen Kerr, 20,000 Options will vest on the first two vesting dates, and 38,500 Options will vest on subsequent vesting dates.
-For 500,000 options issued to Stephen Kerr through the employee share option plan (ESOP), the options are service based and vest over time in three equal amounts every 12 months, commencing 1 October 2017 with the final vesting date being 1 October 2019.
+For the Directors, the 2,000,000 are fully vested.
+These options vested over time, in equal amounts (except for slight adjustments to avoid fractions) every three months, commencing 1 July 2015 with the final vesting date being 1 April 2018.
+No performance hurdles were attached to these options.
+These options are no longer subject to any escrow conditions.
+For the 425,000 fully vested options issued to Stephen Kerr, these options vested over time, every three months, commencing 1 July 2015 with the final vesting date being 1 April 2018.
+20,000 Options vested on the first two vesting dates, and 38,500 Options vested on subsequent vesting dates.
+No performance hurdles were attached to these options and these options are not subject to any escrow conditions.

+For the 500,000 options issued to Stephen Kerr through the employee share option plan (ESOP), the options are service based and vest over time in three equal amounts every 12 months, commencing 1 October 2017 with the final vesting date being 1 October 2019.
 If the relevant holder is no longer employed or engaged, as the case may be, by the Group on a vesting date, the Options will not vest to that holder.
 Options that have previously vested in the holder shall be retained by the holder.
 The Options will entitle the holder to subscribe for one Share upon the exercise of each Option that has vested in the holder.
+No performance hurdles are attached to these options and these options are not subject to any escrow conditions.